Camino de Santiago (route descriptions): In Switzerland

 The Way of St. James is also known as Jakobsweg in Switzerland and the route in Switzerland is the Via Jacobi.
 Many routes originating in Scandinavia, Germany, Austria, Eastern Europe and even Italy/South Tyrol led to Switzerland and from there to France.
 Beginning in the early Middle Ages (9-10th century), pilgrims coming from northern and eastern Europe crossed into Switzerland at the Lake of Constance and journeyed across the country to Geneva at the French border.
 As they wandered through the countryside, the pilgrims passed by three traditional pilgrimage places, Einsiedeln Abbey, Flüeli Ranft and the Caves of Saint Beatus.
 They also traveled through historic cities and villages, including St. Gall, Lucerne, Schwyz, Interlaken, Thun, Fribourg, and Lausanne.
 Today the original paths have been restored and the Via Jacobi is an integral part of the European Way of St. James.

 In Ireland

 St. James's Gate in Dublin was traditionally a principal starting point for Irish pilgrims to begin their journey on the Camino de Santiago (Way of St. James).
 The pilgrims' passports were stamped here before setting sail, usually for A Coruña, north of Santiago.
-It is still possible for Irish pilgrims to get these traditional documents stamped at St James' Church, and many do, while on their way to Santiago de Compostella.
+It is still possible for Irish pilgrims to get these traditional documents stamped at St James' Church, and many do, while on their way to Santiago de Compostela.

+In Lithuania

+Lithuanian section of the Way of Saint James is called "Camino Lituano" (official name: "Camino Lituano kultūros kelias").

+The main Camino Lituano route is 500 km long.
+The route starts at Žagarė near Latvian ant Lithuanian border, runs through Šiauliai, Kaunas, Alytus counties and ends at Sejny in Poland, where it connects to the "Camino Polaco" route.

+It has two other sections in Lithuanian regions (Aukštaitija and Samogitia), by which the main route can be reached.